Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Making money out of temperature differences

 The industrial revolution was powered by the observation that one can extract useful work from physical temperature differences.
 Moreover, in physics, one important consequence of the thermodynamic concept of temperature\footnote{as opposed to purely empirical measures of temperature.} is that it gives a formula for how much work can be extracted from temperature differences (more precisely from temperature ratios).
 Indeed, the efficiency of an ideal heat engine (called a Carnot cycle) is one way to introduce the thermodynamic temperature scale.
 So the process of extracting work from a temperature difference turns out to be both practically and theoretically very significant.

 It is therefore natural to ask whether there is an interesting analogy in economics.
 As spelt out in the previous section, a trader can make money out of price differences by buying goods in an economy where they are cheaper and selling where they are more expensive.
-If price differences correspond to temperature differences then one could view this as making money out of temperature differences.

 But the question here is narrower:~how much money can an external trader extract from a temperature ratio between two economies, without any nett change in amounts of goods in either economy.
 That is, how can the trader profit purely from the flow of \emph{money} from the hot economy to the cold economy (just as a heat engine extracts work purely from the flow of heat between hot and cold bodies)?